 The National Aviary is America's only independent indoor nonprofit zoo dedicated exclusively to birds.
 Located in West Park on Pittsburgh's historic North Side, the National Aviary is home to a diverse collection of more than 400 birds from around the world, many of them threatened or endangered in the wild.
 In our large walk-through exhibits, visitors get up close and personal with our free-flying flock.
 Through our staff and volunteer-led daily programs, guests learn the importance of avian life in the natural world.

 If you would like to help inspire a respect of nature through an appreciation of birds, consider joining our team of dedicated volunteers!

 How to become a volunteer at the National Aviary:

 1) Learn about volunteering at the National Aviary by attending our next Volunteer Opportunities meeting!
 In 2014, our Volunteer Opportunities will be Saturday, February 1st and Saturday, October 4th from 1:00 - 3:00 pm.

 Contact Tammy Frech, Manager, Volunteer & Intern Programs at 412-258-9455 or email@example.com to register.

 2) Complete a volunteer application at the Volunteer Opportunities meeting.

 The application includes the authorizations for your criminal record and child abuse investigations.
 We will need the background investigation authorization and the ORIGINAL child abuse investigation authorization back for processing.
 We must have satisfactory clearances on both of these investigations in order for you to volunteer at the National Aviary.
-Please note that all investigations are paid for and submitted by the National Aviary once you have satisfactorily completed step three.
+Please note that prospective volunteers are asked to pay for the investigations which are then submitted by the National Aviary once you have satisfactorily completed step three.

 3) Interview with National Aviary staff and volunteer leaders.